SoftUni/js-apps/README.md

-# JS Web
+# JS Apps

-GitHub repo for the JS Web trainings @ SoftUni
+GitHub repo for the JS Apps trainings @ SoftUni